 The top part of the staff is for the right hand of the pianist while the bottom staff is for the left hand.
 The notation for both hands is different, since the keys you play with your left hand have lower sounds than the ones you play with your right hand!
 Now the notes on the staff in Figure 1.1 are only for the white keys of the piano.
-Here is how you notate the black keys: If you want a note for the key to the top right of F, which is called F sharp you write a # in front of the note.
+Here is how you notate the black keys: If you want a note for the key to the top right of F, which is called F sharp you write a \sharp in front of the note.
 See Figure 1.2.
-If you want a note for the key to the top left of, say E, which is called E flat, you write a b in front of the note.
-The # and the b are called accidentals.
-In this way many keys have two names, e.g. F # = Gb.
+If you want a note for the key to the top left of, say E, which is called E flat, you write a \flat in front of the note.
+The \sharp and the \flat are called accidentals.
+In this way many keys notes they affect have two names, e.g. $F\sharp = G\flat$.
 You can find details about the history and details of tuning in Chapter 4.